rileybathurst/EBPT/README.md

 - bring some sizing down on the fonts for lists etc
 - front page section titles are too big
-- when the menu opens and closes it should go darker
 - could be weird overkill but it's probably pretty easy to check the time in california and add an open or closed to the hours
-- move the logo svg to a component
-- possibly run the image on a production build for when they are offline or just not pull them constantly to myself
 - Can I take all the regular pages into a layout to remove a bunch of imports and duplications?
-- 404 page
-- the year in the footer is hard coded
 - Some of the back pages are feeling hard to read in brandon grotesque, I think I should simplify
 - the offerings page title spans two rows that is probably fixable